-Instead, a true definition of happiness should be universally applicable to individuals, governments, corporations, and all other life situations.
+In this way, as one of the happiest people in the world and happiness coach, I argue for the existence of only one definition of happiness that is universally applicable to individuals, governments, corporations, and all other life situations.
 Following this definition and formula for happiness would lead to the maximum amount of happiness for everyone in any scenario.
 I call this Optimal Happiness.

 Happiness is a universal pursuit, which is another way of saying that everyone is looking for happiness in one way or another.
-Aristotle stated that happiness is actually the number one goal in life, and everything we do is for the sake of being happy.
+Aristotle stated that happiness is actually the #1 goal in life, and everything we do is for the sake of being happy.

 If you were to ask people “what is happiness,” it is likely that you would hear different answers.
 For example, some people may say that happiness is: